aamirnaseer498/aamirnaseer498/README.md

 ## :bust_in_silhouette: Profile

- :wave: I'm Aamir Naseer, a passionate QA Automation Engineer based in Rawalpindi, Pakistan.
-I'm willing to learn new techniques and tools and shared with my circle and other people who is new in this field or want to learn more.
+ :wave: I'm Aamir Naseer, a passionate QA Automation Engineer from 📍 Rawalpindi, Pakistan.
+I'm willing to learn 📚 new techniques and tools 🛠️ and shared with my circle and other people who is new in this field or want to learn more.

 ## :wrench: Skills & Tools
 - **Skills:** Manual Testing, Automation Testing, API Testing, Test Cases, Bug Tracking